-The Amazon Fire tablet is a great full color tablet with a nice 7” screen with high contrast and sharp text.
-You can watch millions of movies, shows, listen to songs, read books, play games, and apps on the device.
-If the woman you’re giving this to has an Amazon Prime membership than she also gets access to thousands of books, magazines, movies, TV episodes, and millions of songs at no additional cost.
+The Amazon Fire tablet is a great full-color tablet with a nice vibrant 8” screen with high contrast and sharp text.
+You can watch millions of movies and shows, listen to songs, read books, and play games and apps on the device.
+If the woman you’re giving this to has an Amazon Prime membership, then she also gets access to thousands of books, magazines, movies, TV episodes, and millions of songs at no additional cost.

-Having distractions in your life is key for a person with PTSD.
-Empty thoughts are the enemy as they can easily fill with trauma.
-I have a and I love it.
+Having distractions is key for a person with PTSD.
+Empty thoughts are the enemy, as they can easily fill with trauma.
+I have a Fire tablet, and I love it.
 It’s easy to carry around and has so much content I rarely feel I have nothing to do on it.
-Fire tablet

-This aromatic oil contains certified organic lavender, lavandin, and clary sage to help relax and destress whoever uses it.
+This aromatic oil contains certified organic lavender, lavender, and clary sage to help relax and destress whoever uses it.
 The oil can be used in the bath, on the body, and even on the scalp.
 The sunflower and jojoba oils in it are very moisturizing.
-I have this oil and the scent and feel of it is, indeed, very relaxing.
+I have this oil, and the scent and feel of it are, indeed, very relaxing.
 Sometimes I like to just stay in the shower and breathe while massaging it into my scalp.

 © 2018 Teeuwynn Woodruff